Forensic Chemistry, BS

 - Among the 5 most innovative forensics laboratories in the U.S.

-- The largest crime scene house complex in the U.S., consisting of 5 donated homes and a forensic garage fully equipped introductory and advanced crime scene training and research.
+- The largest crime scene complex in the U.S., consisting of 4 homes and a forensic garage fully equipped with introductory and advanced crime scene training.

 - Ballistics laboratory and forensic ballistics research facility.